Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 .. literalinclude:: src/views/tutorial/__init__.py
    :linenos:
+   :emphasize-lines: 19-22
    :language: python
-   :emphasize-lines: 19-22

-(The highlighted lines are the ones that need to be added or edited.)
+The highlighted lines are the ones that need to be added or edited.

 Viewing the Application in a Browser
 ====================================

 We can finally examine our application in a browser (See :ref:`wiki2-start-the-application`).
-Launch a browser and visit each of the following URLs, check that the result is as expected:
+Launch a browser and visit each of the following URLs, checking that the result is as expected:

 - http://localhost:6543 in a browser invokes the ``view_wiki`` view.
 This always redirects to the ``view_page`` view